patrickgombert/HTTPSreport/README.md

 HEAD / <br>

 ### Starting the Server
 The httpsreport jar is an executable jar.
-There are four parameters to pass to the jar upon execution to link up the server correctly
+There are four parameters to pass to the jar upon execution to link up the server correctly <br>
-[-p | --port] specifies the port number for the server to run on [-r | --routes] an absolute path to the route text file for defined routes [-j | --jar] an absolute path to your project's jar [-c | --class] the package and class name of your Client implementation
+[-p | --port] specifies the port number for the server to run on <br>
+[-r | --routes] an absolute path to the route text file for defined routes <br>
+[-j | --jar] an absolute path to your project's jar <br>
+[-c | --class] the package and class name of your Client implementation <br>

 example: java -jar httpsreport.jar -p 3000 -r /path/to/routes.txt -j /path/to/myapp.jar -c example.package.Client